Panonim/bytelook/README.md

 sudo curl -Os https://raw.githubusercontent.com/Panonim/bytelook/main/downloads/install.sh && sudo chmod +x install.sh && sudo sh install.sh
 ```
 After the sucessful installation you will get message: "ByteLook has been installed successfully!
 You can now use the 'bytelook' command."
+### This method does not work for you?
+Please reffer to our [how to compile from source](https://github.com/Panonim/bytelook/blob/main/info/howtocompile.md) tutorial.

 ## Preview